MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-default-settings.md

     * `Client secret/password for third party services`: Your bot's password.
 If you're using Microsoft Identity Service, then the password is generated when you register your bot in the *Microsoft Application Registration* portal.

         >[!IMPORTANT]
         > The client secret (password) is displayed only once.
-When you create your bot, it's shown under the **Application Secrets** section of the [Microsoft Application Registration](https://apps.dev.microsoft.com/#/appList) portal.
+When you create your bot, it's shown under the **Application Secrets** section of the [App Registration portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) portal.
         >
         > If you don't know the password, you'll need to create a new one by clicking on the `Generate New password` button.